mikeleord/hashcat-google-colab/README.md

 Go to: https://colab.research.google.com/github/mikeleord/hashcat-google-colab/blob/master/hashcat-free-google.ipynb

-Click on Runtime, Change runtime type, and set Hardware accelerator to GPU.
+Click on Runtime, Change runtime type, and set Hardware accelerator to GPUv

+Enter your command

 Click on Runtime and then Run all.